gouline/molot/README.md

 ## Examples

-See [example](./example) for a basic orchestration that showcases most features.
+See [examples](./examples) for use cases that demonstrate the main features.